Sum1Solutions/karen-read-trials/README.md

 - Jury is currently deliberating on charges of second-degree murder, manslaughter, and leaving the scene

 **Site Features:**
-- **Evidence Comparison Table:** 19 key facts comparing prosecution vs defense arguments across both trials
+- **Evidence Comparison Table:** 19 key facts comparing prosecution vs defense arguments across both trials.
-- **Daily Trial Timeline:** Comprehensive day-by-day breakdown of all 31 trial days (April 22 - June 13, 2025)
+- **Daily Trial Timeline:** Comprehensive day-by-day breakdown of all 31 trial days (April 22 - June 13, 2025).
+- **Bayesian Analyzer:** An interactive tool to explore how evidence impacts belief, featuring a narrative-driven introduction and a detailed, collapsible explanation of Bayesian logic and mathematics.
-- **Updated References:** 30+ verified sources from major news outlets and court coverage
+- **Updated References:** 14+ key reference pages from major news outlets and court coverage (see Links & References page).

 ## What We Built

 ### 1. **Comprehensive Evidence Analysis**
 - **Main Evidence Table:** Side-by-side comparison of how each key fact was presented by prosecution and defense in both the 2024 trial and 2025 retrial
-- **15 Key Evidence Items:** From the discovery of John O'Keefe's body to the latest expert testimony
+- **19 Key Evidence Items:** From the discovery of John O'Keefe's body to the latest expert testimony
 - **Cross-Referenced:** Each evidence item linked to original sources and news coverage

 ### 2. **Daily Trial Timeline (New Feature)**